mcallisto/tessella/README.md

 # Tilings by regular polygons
 This Scala library helps working with finite unit-regular-polygon tessellations of a flat surface, a classical theme in the wider field of [tessellations](https://en.wikipedia.org/wiki/Tessellation) (or _tilings_).
-See the [Mathematical definition of tiling](docs/tiling-definition.md) for a more accurate notion of the chosen constraints.
+See the [mathematical definition of tiling](docs/tiling-definition.md) for a more accurate notion of the chosen constraints.

 > ![(▲.■.⬣.■)](docs/(▲.■.⬣.■).svg)
 > _Finite set of the (▲.■.⬣.■) Archimedean (1-uniform) tiling_